Table of Contents

 The Office of Technology Innovation (OTI) is the commission’s financial technology innovation center.
 OTI drives the change and spread of knowledge through innovation, consultation/collaboration, and education (ICE).
 It also seeks the advancement of useful innovations, collaboration amidst industries, public outreach, and education.

 OLIA serves as the commission’s official liaison with other federal agencies, Members of Congress, and the administration.
-The division provides technical assistance on legislative issues, including developing and executing legislative strategies for the OLIA Chairman and the Commission.
+The division provides technical assistance on legislative issues.
+This includes developing and executing legislative strategies for the OLIA Chairman and the Commission.

 For many decades, the CFTC has regulated the derivatives market to safeguard investors.
 This has been achieved through various divisions, offices, and regulations.
 However, advancements in technology have made trading activities faster and compliance enforcement more complex.
-The increased speed of trading activities in the derivatives market means that manipulations can be executed at a faster pace and potentially go undetected.
+The increased speed of trading activities in the derivatives market allows bad actors to execute manipulations at a faster pace, potentially avoiding detection.

 Despite the challenges posed by technological advancements, the CFTC’s presence has brought orderliness to the derivatives market.
 Market participants are eager to see how the CFTC will manage the markets more efficiently with the advent of new technologies and products.
-This anticipation is fueled by the expectation that the CFTC will continue to protect investors and maintain the integrity of the derivatives market, even as technology continues to evolve.
+Investors anticipate that the CFTC will continue safeguarding their interests and preserving the derivatives market’s integrity, even as technology continues to evolve.

 In the 21st century, identity verification has become a critical aspect of business operations, particularly for companies involved in commodities, exchanges, and trading.
 To ensure investigations are effortless in the event of fraud or misconduct, these companies must conduct due diligence on all market participants.